springernature/vpat/nature.md

 <br><br>
 Some pages (e.g. some payment or "my account" pages) use default focus rings only.
 In some of these pages, the default focus ring has been removed from input elements and replaced with a different focus style that provides inadequate visibility.
 We are actively working to repair these problems; the high-visibility focus ring across the majority of Nature.com is intended to be the default.
 <br><br>
 Pages that use older designs may use default focus rings only.
-We are in the process of transferring all content from the older designs to the design currently used across the majority of Nature.com; when this process is complete, the high-visibility focus ring will be the default.
 <br><br>
 Third party scripts, including advertising, may inject components that remove focus styles.
 </td>